staggeredsix/vss-dev/README.md

 ```bash
 ./run_local.sh [-p]
 ```
-This helper installs the required PyTorch build and Whisper, starts Ollama on port 51234, pulls models, and launches the Gradio interface.
+This helper installs the required PyTorch build, starts Ollama on port 51234, pulls models, and launches the Gradio interface.
 Use `-p` to share the Gradio interface publicly.

 ### Modular Compose Setup